What Is Protein and Why Is it Important for the Skin and Hair?

 Protein, made up of long chains of amino acids, is important for almost every structure in the body.
 Our body is made of protein, and we consume protein in our diets to replenish and build healthy tissues and cells.
 We obtain protein by eating foods that contain different types of amino acids.
 Amino acids are present in a huge variety of foods, including both animal and plant-based foods.

 Amino acids derived from protein in the food we eat contribute to collagen and elastin, which are essential to the structure and fullness of our skin.
 In fact, some amino acids have been identified (ex – proline and glutamate) in cell studies and shown to possibly slow signs of skin aging by enhancing collagen production in the skin.
 In a study conducted in the UK, people were given weekly injections and daily oral supplements containing the amino acids proline, glycine, leucine, and lysine for six weeks.
-The participants were reported to have significant improvement in appearance of aging and wrinkles with improved collagen synthesis.
-Other amino acids consumed in our diets, such as arginine and ornithine, can enhance rate of wound healing.[4,5] Protein is also an essential component of healthy hair, since hair is mostly made of a protein called keratin.
-Consuming adequate amounts of nutrient dense foods containing protein can help keep hair strong and healthy.
+The participants were reported to have significant improvement in the appearance of aging and wrinkles with improved collagen synthesis.
+Other amino acids consumed in our diets, such as arginine and ornithine, can enhance the rate of wound healing.[4,5] Protein is also an essential component of healthy hair, since hair is mostly made of a protein called keratin.
+Consuming adequate amounts of nutrient-dense foods containing protein can help keep hair strong and healthy.

 Surprising Signs and Symptoms That You Are Not Eating Enough Protein

-Most people in the United States get enough protein most of the time, and it is uncommon in the US and other developed countries for people to have full blown protein deficiency.
+Most people in the United States get enough protein most of the time, and it is uncommon in the US and other developed countries for people to have full-blown protein deficiency.
 The following signs are common clues that you may not be eating enough protein in your diet.
 If you can relate to one or more of these symptoms, think about how much protein you eat per day and consider adding in additional sources of healthy protein.

 1) Slow wound healing

 Each stage of wound healing requires protein, making it an extremely important part of your diet.
-Collagen is a protein that makes up a whopping one third of the protein in the body and is responsible for the skin’s strength and structure.
+Collagen is a protein that makes up a whopping one-third of the protein in the body and is responsible for the skin’s strength and structure.
 In people who are protein deficient, wound healing is impeded because proteins are shunted to other processes in the body.
 Adequate dietary protein intake, along with other key nutrients, is important in wound healing; however, people who are experiencing a slow or non-healing wound should first see a physician for assessment.

 2) Fingernail grooves